nodejs/admin/Moderation-Policy.md

 ## Terms

-* *Member* refers to any individual with configured triage role or higher in any Node.js GitHub organization repository.
+* *Member* refers to any individual with Node.js GitHub Organizations membership, or with configured triage role or higher in any Node.js GitHub organization repository.
 See [GitHub's Repository roles documentation][] for more information.
 * *TSC* refers to the [Node.js Technical Steering Committee][].
 * *Post* refers to the content and titles of any issue, pull request, comment, discussion, or wiki page.